 - For the past century (apart from a brief respite during WWII), heavy farm machinery has been steadily compacting the soil in areas previously trodden only by beasts of burden or used for pasture - meanwhile, the same machinery has made it possible to cultivate previously fallow headlands and remove stands of withies, altering the drainage patterns.

 - In the previous floods, a new development in one of the affected villages was hailed as a success - and a design to be emulated - because none of the new houses flooded.
-The fact that water was washing round cottages downstream which had never before been affected was, of course, someone else's problem.
+The fact that the water draining away from the development was washing round cottages downstream which had never before been affected (including that of a family friend, who had lived there flood-free since the 1930s) was, of course, someone else's problem.